 Moving further south, a wealth of prehistoric monuments have been found.
-At Scorton, 6km south of Middleton Tyas, was a large cursus monument that has since been destroyed by gravel extraction.
+A large cursus monument was discovered at Scorton, 6km south of Middleton Tyas, most traces of it have now been lost to gravel extraction.
 The monument was comprised of two double ditches 32m apart, 1m deep and from 2 to 3m wide, it ran for over 1.5km across the landscape, later work has suggested that the Cursus may have been even longer.
 Another possible cursus, a palisaded enclosure, a timber circle, a chambered cairn and a henge are just some of the prehistoric monuments that have been found around Catterick, just 7km from Middleton Tyas.

 The Catterick henge is of particular interest to me, on excavation it was found that the monument lacked an outer ditch and the oval bank of the monument was constructed using river cobbles from the nearby River Swale.
 What I find fascinating is the only other henge on mainland Britain that shares this construction method is Mayburgh henge, which is located beside the River Eamont on the outskirts of Penrith and less than half a kilometre from the modern A66.
-So essential 2 henges close to rivers, located at either end of a trans-pennine route that is still in use today.
-Both The A1 and the A66 have henges associated their routes, to me, this implies that these important modern roads have their origins in prehistory.
+So, what we have is 2 henges close to rivers, located at either end of a trans-pennine route that is still in use today.
+Both The A1 and the A66 have a number henges located on or very close to their routes, the A1 corridor through North Yorkshire has at least 8.
+This implies that these two modern roads, a major north-south route and a major east-west route probably have their origins in prehistory.

 The Buildings of England.
 Yorkshire: The North Riding.
 Nikolaus Pevsner.
 1966.
 Penguin Books.